GypsyFromTheSatelliteofLove/MCUnityContinued/Readme.md

 1. The map overlay tiles are misplaced.
 The positioning is not yet figured out.
 2. The Mech animations will have problems when mirroring (among other things like wrong animation transitions etc)
-3. Loading Mech Assets take too long!
-It is faster if we extract the sprite sheets as png files first, but the project starts to balloon in size!
+3. ~~Loading Mech Assets take too long!
+It is faster if we extract the sprite sheets as png files first, but the project starts to balloon in size!~~ solved

 OLD STUFF:
 1. Open the scene: SpriteLoader_Old.scene